MohammedFaragallah/frego-mobile-builder/README.txt

 1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Mobile Builder > Create New Template
+3. Go to Frego Mobile Builder > Create New Template
 4. Press the 'Configure' button.
 5. Now you can drag and drop components from the left panel onto the mobile editor area.

 == Frequently Asked Questions ==

-**Will Mobile Builder work with RTL or other languages?**
+**Will Frego Mobile Builder work with RTL or other languages?**

 Yeah!
 The app support multi languages